dagent/rosNodeJoystick/Readme.txt

 joystick.html -- drive the ROS turtlesim!

-ros/ -- contains scripts called by node-input.js to control the ROS turtle
+ros/ -- Contains scripts to control the ROS turtle.
+These are called
+        as a child process by RunNode.js which streams Velocity messages via stdin.

-util/ -- some scripts for testing, launching, data feeds
+util/ -- Some scripts for testing, launching, data feeds

     - To put in audio level to a meter from a pulse audio source:
         ./pa | ./vu -n 100 | nc localhost 7331